apache/flink/docs/apis/streaming/connectors/cassandra.md

 This connector provides a sink that writes data into a [Cassandra](https://cassandra.apache.org/) database.

-The Flink Cassandra sink integrates with Flink's checkpointing mechanism to provide exactly-once processing semantics.
+The Flink Cassandra sink integrates with Flink's checkpointing mechanism to provide at-least-once processing semantics.
 To achieve that, Flink buffers incoming records and commits them only when a checkpoint completes.

 To use this connector, add the following dependency to your project: